pixa-pics/pixa-pics.github.io/README.md

  * Great music on home page arrival by Red Eclipse (video game) and piano melody in the editor by long time dead Tesla Nikola (inventor).

  > Please, just read the [privacy policy](https://github.com/pixa-pics/pixa-pics.github.io/blob/main/privacypolicy.md) while our [licence](https://github.com/pixa-pics/pixa-pics.github.io/blob/main/COPYING) follows similar lines of intentions about what ideal we must being trying to understand legally and morally nevertheless.

+# How can it work thanks to sponsorship?

+Gold ($ 6K/Month), Silver ($ 4K/Month), and Bronze ($ 2K/Month) supporters (VISIBLE IN SETTINGS) enable Pixa.Pics to have a bigger team soon while benefiting a positive cashflow to pay everything that is related to activities from development to marketing content/analyses and production.</p>
+**INTERESTED INTO SPONSORING a good cause?
+Please email-us at: [pixa.pics@protonmail.com](mailto:pixa.pics@protonmail.com).**
+> **Thanks for support!**